sandinmyjoints/requests-review/review.rst

 programmers are doing the same, in the hopes that all will be able to communicate to each other.

-When Facebook gets your Twitter feed, the two computers are communicating thanks to APIs that were understood by human programmers who used that understanding to program the computers to talk to each other.

-For example, one part of the HTTP 1.1 specification, the spec that defines how computers talk to each other on the parts of the internet that you and I use daily, says:
+For example, one part of an important specification called HTTP that defines how computers talk to each other on the parts of the internet that you and I use daily, says: